aslapi/Weather-Dashboard-LaPierre/README.md

 Once you've either clicked the link or cloned the repository and launched the index.html file, use a mouse and scrollwheel or phone/tablet touch screen to scroll through the website.
 You'll see a search bar on the left hand side of your screen if you're on a desktop.
 Use the search bar to type in a city of your choice.
 After submitting your input, you will see the current weather displayed on the right hand side and underneath that you will see a five day forecast.
 If you wish to search another city, go back to the form and submit a new city.
 You'll see also on the left hand side underneath the search bar, a history of searched cities.
 Click on any of the previously searched cities to repopulate the current weather and the five day forecast.

-Attached are screenshots of what the website should look like when visiting.
+Attached is a screenshot of what the website should look like when visiting.

 ![Alt text](./assets/images/webpage.png?raw=true "Webpage")